Scotty Bowers: Support of claims

 It has been suggested that Bowers' claims were dismissed by some not simply because "virtually everyone he talks about has died", but because "many in the industry still cling to a prudish, homophobic and manufactured version of the past."
 According to Matt Tyrnauer, director of a documentary on Bowers, it is merely proof of "the enduring power of the (Hollywood) myth machine ... created there by outsiders – Jewish immigrants themselves, who were furriers and glove manufacturers – projecting a lie of a made-up image of white Americanism ...
 I think there are a lot of people who want to cling to that."

-Author William J. Mann, who interviewed Bowers for a biography of Katharine Hepburn, said, "I found him forthright and honest and not interested in personal fame or gain."
-At that time he turned down Mann's offer to write about him or introduce him to a literary agent.
+William J. Mann, who interviewed Bowers for a biography of Katharine Hepburn, said, "I found him forthright and honest and not interested in personal fame or gain."
+At that time Bowers turned down Mann's offer to write about him or introduce him to a literary agent.
 Author and journalist Tim Teeman, who also interviewed Bowers, wrote that "as candid as Bowers was, he was also respectful – and when it came to sex and sexuality, utterly without shame and judgment."

 Other writings and appearances

 Bowers authored the introduction to a collection of archival photographs of male affection in the military, My Buddy: World War II Laid Bare.
 In March 2016 he wrote a profile of himself for the Guest of a Guest blog.
-He also appears in Sir Cecil Beaton's published diary for the 1960s, Beaton terming him "a phenomenon", and the biography In Bed With Gore Vidal.
+He also appears in the biography In Bed With Gore Vidal.
 Bowers also assisted a number of authors, including Vincente Minnelli biographer Mark Griffin and William J. Mann, author of Behind the Screen: How Gays and Lesbians Shaped Hollywood.